 Consider it a livestock guardian that is designed to deter animals that prowl and prey at night.

-Although it does not include an alarm or ultrasonic technology, its powerful light flashes will leave predators, wild birds, and even deer stunned and feeling like they’ve been “discovered.”
+Although it does not include an alarm call or ultrasonic technology, its powerful light flashes will leave predators, wild birds, and even deer stunned and feeling like they’ve been “discovered.”

 For the Night Guard to work, it must be placed outside and at the targeted pest or predator eye level.